 Here's how the three most recently hyped Japanese pitchers did in their final NPB seasons:

-Otani compares well to all of them.
+Ohtani compares well to all of them.
 Darvish is a Cy Young candidate when healthy; Tanaka has been an All-Star and received down-ballot Cy Young votes; Maeda has been a league-average pitcher.
-If Otani hit the middle mark -- Tanaka -- he'd project to be worth around 3.5 WAR over 180 innings and allow about 75 runs.
+If Ohtani hit the middle mark -- Tanaka -- he'd project to be worth around 3.5 WAR over 180 innings and allow about 75 runs.

 That's incredibly valuable.
 That's a pitcher who'd be worth $30 million or so per year, and he's only 22, which means the club that signs him could keep drawing ace-level value for years with relatively minimal risk.
 Unless it introduces extra risk.